 TYPE USE FLAT WEIGHT INTERNATIONAL RENEWAL PLAN (IRP) MILEAGE FARM INTRASTATE (within Illinois) Yes.
 Yes.
 Yes.
 Yes.
 INTERSTATE (out-of-state) No - unless a trip permit is purchased.
 Yes.
 No. Trip permits are not available.
 Yes.
 (See pg.
 6) FOR HIRE Yes.
 Yes.
 Yes.
-No. MILEAGE LIMITATION None.
+No. MILEAGE LIMITATION None. one.
 None.
-Generally 7,000 per year - fewer for plates of 24,000 pounds or less.
 None.
 RADIUS OF OPERATION No limit within Illinois.
 No limit.
 No limit within Illinois.
 See pg.
-6 CARGO TYPE Limitation None.
+6 CARGO TYPE LIMITATION None.
 None.
 None.
 Use only for farmer's own farming operation - inputs and production.
-WEIGHT RANGES 8,000 - 80,000 pounds 26,000 - 80,000 pounds 12,000 - 80,000 pounds 16,000 - 80,000 pounds NUMBER OF PLATES PER OWNER No limit.
-No limit.
-No limit.
-Maximum of five trucks (not more than two may be over 59,000 pounds).
-Maximum of 2 farm plated trailers.
-LICENSE FEE (relative to flat weight) 100% 100% (Apportioned by the percent of miles run in each state.)
-About 50% on average across all applicable weight classes.
+WEIGHT RANGES 8,000 - 80,000 pounds 26 26,000 - 80,000 pounds 12,000 - 80,000 pounds 16,000 - 80,000 pounds NUMBER OF PLATES PER OWNER No limit No limit No limit.
+Maximum of five trucks and only 2 of those 5 vehicles shall exceed 59,500 lbs.
+LICENSE FEE (relative to flat weight) (relative to flat 100% About 50% on average across all applicable weight classes.
 Percentage varies by weight.
 About 59% on average across all applicable weight classes.
 Percentage varies by weight.
-REGISTRATION YEAR July 1 - June 30 April 1 - March 31 July 1 - June 30 July 1 - June 30 probably also accept Illinois "farm plated" trucks but call ahead to be certain.
+REGISTRATION YEAR July 1 - June 30 April 1 - March 31 July 1 - June 30 July 1 - June 30

 - 1. Trip permits are generally available for periods up to 72 hours.
 Most states limit the number of trip permits issued each calendar year to not more than three. - 2.
 Under interstate agreements of reciprocity, the farm plate is accepted in every state adjoining Illinois.
-Other states most

-3. Trip permit required for out-of-state travel if not for agriculture use or for agriculture use and over 150 air-miles.
+Other states may - also accept Illinois "farm plated" trucks but call ahead to be certain. - 3.
+Trip permit required for out-of-state travel if not for agriculture use or for agriculture use and over 150 air-miles.